dvlukyanov/FedHH/README.md

 &emsp;&emsp;[all images]<br/>
 &emsp;labels.csv<br/>

-Everything the new directory will be deleted
+Already existing files in the directory will be preserved.
+Any duplicated names will be renamed randomly.
+The labels file will be appended.

 ```bash
 python utils/data_subset.py --source=[source_directory] --target=[target_directory] --selected=[number_of_images_per_category] --seed=[random_seed]